Japanese Vocabulary Related to Pregnancy and Giving Birth in Tokyo

 Financial Aid for Childbirth in Japan

-The government provides a lump sum called ‘Childbirth and Childcare Lump Sum Grant’ worth 420,000 yen, which can be used to cover the costs of giving birth.
+The government provides a lump sum called the ‘Childbirth and Childcare Lump Sum Grant’ worth 420,000 yen, which can be used to cover the costs of giving birth.

-Also, the government provides child allowance, at 15,000 yen per month until the age of three, and 10,000 yen per child per month until the third year of high school.
+Also, the government provides a child allowance, at 15,000 yen per month until the age of three, and 10,000 yen per child per month until the third year of high school.